-- (a) Reflects borrowings outstanding as of December 31, 2015 as discussed in Note 4 to the Consolidated Financial Statements. - (b) Assumes that all debt outstanding as of December 31, 2015, including borrowings under our Credit Agreement, demand note and accounts receivable securitization program, remain outstanding until the final maturity of the debt agreements at the same interest rates (some of which are floating) which were in effect as of December 31, 2015.
+(a) Reflects borrowings outstanding as of December 31, 2016 as discussed in Note 4 to the Consolidated Financial Statements.

+(b) Assumes that all debt outstanding as of December 31, 2016, including borrowings under our Credit Agreement, demand note and accounts receivable securitization program, remain outstanding until the final maturity of the debt agreements at the same interest rates (some of which are floating) which were in effect as of December 31, 2016.
 We have the right to repay borrowings upon short notice and without penalty, pursuant to the terms of the Credit Agreement, demand note and accounts receivable securitization program.
-Also includes the impact of various interest rate swap and cap agreements in effect as of December 31, 2015, as calculated to maturity dates utilizing the applicable floating interest rates in effect as of December 31, 2015. - (c) Estimated construction cost of a newly constructed acute care hospital located in Henderson, Nevada, (Henderson Hospital) that is scheduled to be completed and opened during the fourth quarter of 2016.
-We are required to build this hospital pursuant to an agreement with a third party.
-In addition, we had various other projects under construction as of December 31, 2015.
-Because we can terminate substantially all of the construction contracts related to the various other projects at any time without paying a termination fee, these costs are excluded from the above table except for the amount contractually committed to a third-party for Henderson Hospital.
-The aggregate estimated 2016 expenditures related to Henderson Hospital and the various other projects under construction as of December 31, 2015 is approximately \$165 million. - (d) Consists of: (i) \$70 million related to long-term contracts with third-parties consisting primarily of certain revenue cycle data processing services for our acute care facilities; (ii) \$99 million related to the future expected costs to be paid to a third-party vendor in connection with the on-going operation of an electronic health records application for each of our acute care facilities, and; (iii) a \$1 million liability for physician commitments expected to be paid in the future. - (e) Reflects our future minimum operating lease payment obligations related to our operating lease agreements outstanding as of December 31, 2015 as discussed in Note 7 to the Consolidated Financial Statements.
-Some of the lease agreements provide us with the option to renew the lease and our future lease obligations would change if we exercised these renewal options. - (f) Consists of \$224 million of estimated future payments related to our non-contributory, defined benefit pension plan (estimated through 2089), as disclosed in Note 8 to the Consolidated Financial Statements, and \$18 million of estimated future payments related to another retirement plan liability.
-Included in our other non-current liabilities as of December 31, 2015 was an \$11 million liability recorded in connection with the non-contributory, defined benefit pension plan and included in other non-current liabilities as of December 31, 2015 was a \$14 million liability recorded in connection with the other retirement plan. - (g) Consists of accrued and unpaid estimated claims expense incurred in connection with our commercial health insurers and self-insured employee benefit plans.
+Also includes the impact of various interest rate swap and cap agreements in effect as of December 31, 2016, as calculated to maturity dates utilizing the applicable floating interest rates in effect as of December 31, 2016.

+(c) Our share of the estimated construction cost of two newly constructed behavioral health care facilities located in Pennsylvania and Washington that are scheduled to be completed and opened 2018.
+We are required to build these facilities pursuant to jointventure agreements with third parties.
+In addition, we had various other projects under construction as of December 31, 2016.
+Because we can terminate substantially all of the construction contracts related to the various other projects at any time without paying a termination fee, these costs are excluded from the table above.

+- (d) Consists of: (i) \$101 million related to long-term contracts with third-parties consisting primarily of certain revenue cycle data processing services for our acute care facilities; (ii) \$247 million related to the future expected costs to be paid to a third-party vendor in connection with the on-going operation of an electronic health records application and purchase and implementation of a revenue cycle application for each of our acute care facilities, and; (iii) a \$2 million liability for physician commitments expected to be paid in the future. - (e) Reflects our future minimum operating lease payment obligations related to our operating lease agreements outstanding as of December 31, 2016 as discussed in Note 7 to the Consolidated Financial Statements.
+Some of the lease agreements provide us with the option to renew the lease and our future lease obligations would change if we exercised these renewal options. - (f) Consists of \$194 million of estimated future payments related to our non-contributory, defined benefit pension plan (estimated through 2089), as disclosed in Note 8 to the Consolidated Financial Statements, and \$19 million of estimated future payments related to another retirement plan liability.
+Included in our other non-current liabilities as of December 31, 2016 was a \$1 million liability recorded in connection with the non-contributory, defined benefit pension plan and included in other non-current liabilities as of December 31, 2016 was a \$15 million liability recorded in connection with the other retirement plan. - (g) Consists of accrued and unpaid estimated claims expense incurred in connection with our commercial health insurers and self-insured employee benefit plans.